rubo77/log4j_checker_beta/README.md

 # log4j_checker_beta - Windows and Linux Scripts

+If you want to use the windows/linux download cradles below, please review the scripts beforehand.
+Loading code from the internet and execute it is what brought as here with Log4Shell - right? ;-)

+You can easily host the scripts on an internal https-webserver and point the scripts to this server for execution.

 ## Linux Version

 This script is used to perform a fast check if your server is possibly affected by CVE-2021-44228 (the log4j vulnerability).